turkenh/crossplane/design/design-doc-external-secret-stores.md

 ## Out of Scope

+The following is out of scope for this design:

+- Reading **provider credentials** from external secret stores.

-This design focuses on writing/publishing connection details to external stores and not about reading/consuming them in the form of **provider credentials** or **to consume via the workloads**.
+  This design focuses on writing/publishing connection details to external stores and not about reading them as **provider credentials**.
 There are already ways to consume secrets in external stores from Kubernetes and is out of the scope for this document.
-See [Vault credential injection guide] to see how one can configure Vault and Crossplane to consume provider credentials from Vault.
-To consume secrets living inside Vault from workloads running in Kubernetes, one can consider [injecting via Vault agent] or use solutions like [External Secrets].
+Check [Vault credential injection guide] to see how one can configure Vault and Crossplane to consume provider credentials from Vault.

-One exception for reading secrets back is, Crossplane itself needs to read connection details of managed resources to build secrets for composite resources and this will be covered in the design.
+- Reading managed resource **input secrets** from external secret stores.

+  There are some resources which requires sensitive information like initial password as input.
+Typically, this type of input is received from a Kubernetes secret.
+This design focuses on storing credentials produced by Crossplane hence input secrets are out of scope.

 ## Design